modus-continens/docs/src/foundations.md

 ## Datalog

-Datalog is a specific kind of Horn clauses.
+Datalog is a decidable fragment of Horn clauses.
 A good overview of Datalog is given in the following article:

 _[What You Always Wanted to Know About Datalog (And Never Dared to Ask)](https://ieeexplore.ieee.org/document/43410)_<br>
 Stefano Ceri, Georg Gottlob, Letizia Tanca<br>